Wat u nodig hebt

-Illustrator has a wide variety of drawing tools found in the Tools panel, each allowing you to create in different ways.
-In this video, you’ll gain an understanding of the different drawing tools available.
+Illustrator has a wide variety of drawing tools found in the Toolbar, each allowing you to create in different ways.
+This tutorial introduces the different drawing tools available.

 Understand what the drawing tools create

-Found under the Shaper tool, the Pencil tool is for creating more free-form paths—similar to drawing on paper with a pencil.
+The Pencil tool, found by pressing the Paintbrush tool in the Toolbar, is for creating more free-form paths—similar to drawing on paper with a pencil.

 The Curvature tool is a more intuitive drawing tool that gives you the ability to create paths with a good deal of precision without switching tools.
 With the Curvature tool, you focus on adding, editing, and removing anchor points to control the look of a path.

-The most powerful drawing tool found in Illustrator, as well as other Adobe applications, is the Pen tool.
-Using the Pen tool, you can create and precisely edit anchor points to make paths.
+The most powerful drawing tool found in Illustrator is the Pen tool.
+With the Pen tool, you can create and precisely edit anchor points to make paths.

 Presenter: Brian Wood